dxcloud/radio-state-monitor/Demo_v2/java/README.md

 * README.md
 * Makefile
 * Demo.java
-* plot.sh (added 2013-05-28)
-* diagram.gnuplot (added 2013-05-28)

 Description
 --------------------------------------------------------------------------------
 ### General description
-This application is based on PrintfClient.
+This application is a revision of the previous Demo application.
 A BaseStation must be connected to the PC.
-Each time a report packet is received the application displays its value on the screen.
+Each time a report packet is received the application will display the packet value on the screen.
 It generates also an output file.
+The output format is the same as the report packet with a timestamp at the end of the packet.

 A Makefile is provided to simplify the compilation.

 ### Compilation
-Make the environment variable **CLASSPATH** set, it should at least contain the value *$(TOSROOT)/support/sdk/java/tinyos.jar*.
+The environment variable **CLASSPATH** must at least contain the value *$(TOSROOT)/support/sdk/java/tinyos.jar*.
+For a simple compilation, type `make`.
-Type `make` for compilation, 3 files should be generated: *ReportMsg.java*, *ReportMsg.class* and *Demo.class*.
+3 files should be generated:
+* *ReportMsg.java*
+* *ReportMsg.class*
+* *Demo.class*.

 ### Run
 Run this application the same way as for PrintfClient.
-If the source is not specified, this application will use */dev/ttyUSB0* as default source.
+If the source is not specified, */dev/ttyUSB0* will be used as the default source.

 `java Demo [-comm <source>]`

-An output file will be generate by the application with *.dat* extension.
+An output file will be generate by this application with *.dat* extension.
 This file contains the some values as printed on the terminal.

-### Modification
-The java application is able to call *plot.sh* script, this script allows to draw a time diagram.
+The application is now able to check the current date of the system.
+A new output file will be generated every day after 00:00:00.

 Author
 --------------------------------------------------------------------------------